Turnaround management

 Turnaround management is a process dedicated to corporate renewal.
-It uses analysis and planning to save troubled companies and return them to solvency, and to identify the reasons for failing performance in the market, and rectify them.
-Turnaround management involves management review, root failure causes analysis, and SWOT analysis to determine why the company is failing.
+It uses analysis and planning to save troubled companies and return them to solvency and to identify the reasons for failing performance in the market and rectify them.
+Turnaround management involves management review, root failure cause analysis, and SWOT analysis to determine why the company is failing.
 Once analysis is completed, a long term strategic plan and restructuring plan are created.
 These plans may or may not involve a bankruptcy filing.
-Once approved, turnaround professionals begin to implement the plan, continually reviewing its progress and make changes to the plan as needed to ensure the company returns to solvency.
+Once approved, turnaround professionals begin to implement the plan, continually reviewing its progress and making changes to the plan as needed to ensure the company returns to solvency.

 Turnaround managers

-Turnaround managers are also called turnaround practitioners, and often are interim managers who only stay as long as it takes to achieve the turnaround.
+Turnaround managers are also called turnaround practitioners and often are interim managers who only stay as long as it takes to achieve the turnaround.
 Assignments can take anything from 3 to 24 months depending on the size of the organization and the complexity of the job.
 Turnaround management does not only apply to distressed companies, it, in fact, can help in any situation where direction, strategy or a general change of the ways of working needs to be implemented.
 Therefore, turnaround management is closely related to change management, transformation management and post-merger-integration management.
 High growth situations, for example, are one typical scenario where turnaround experts also help.
 More and more turnaround managers are becoming a one-stop-shop and provide help with corporate funding (working closely with banks and the Private Equity community) and with professional services firms (such as lawyers and insolvency practitioners) to have access to a full range of services that are typically needed in a turnaround process.
 Most turnaround managers are freelancers and work on day rates.
 The job often involves frequent travel.
 Others work for large corporations and have permanent positions.